microsoft/clrmd/doc/GettingStarted.md

 5. **AsyncPinned** - A strong handle used by async operations.
 This is also a pinning handle, meaning the GC is not allowed to relocate the object this points to.
-6. **Variable** - An usused handle type.
+6. **Variable** - An unused handle type.
 You should never see one of these.
 7. **RefCount** - A reference counted strong handle (used for COM interop).
    When the RefCount hits 0 the handle becomes a weak handle.
 8. **Dependent** - A weak handle.
 Please see below.